Grounds has replaced tens of thousands of square-feet of turf with mulch, utilizing underused spaces such as boulevards.

 - Efficient front-loading washing machines Almost all washing machines on campus (including Housekeeping's) are water-efficient front-loading machines.

-- Permeable paving Permeable pavement and drainage areas have been constructed on sites such as the Sontag Greek Theater and the new North Campus Residence Halls.
+- Permeable paving Permeable pavement and drainage areas have been constructed on sites such as the Sontag Greek Theater and the North Campus Residence Halls.

 - Mirror films The College has produced hundreds of "Use Water Wisely" mirror films and put them in bathrooms across campus.